What Keeping Secrets Does To A Marriage

 Secrets in relationships are common.
 But a body of research suggests they can negatively affect mental and even physical health.
 Secrets become a problem because our minds tend to wander toward the secrets we’re keeping, which can lead to a reduced sense of well-being, concluded Columbia Business School professor Michael Slepian, Ph.D., lead author of the above-mentioned study.

-Slepian’s study is just the most recent to look at the effects of secrets.
+Slepian’s study is just one of the more recent studies that looks at the effects of secrets.
 A 2012 paper suggests that keeping secrets from a partner makes him or her less trustful of the secret-keeper, which creates a cycle that ultimately damages the relationship, writes lead author Ahmet Uysal, Ph.D., a professor at Middle East Technical University.
 In a study Uysal published the previous year, he wrote that concealing negative personal information lowered subjects’ tolerance of pain.

 Scientists, it’s pretty obvious, are fascinated by secrets.
 It would be a mistake, however, to oversimplify the research findings and assume that secrets always cause harm and revealing them always makes things better.